 Needless to say, I really enjoyed and highly recommend this fantastic work of fiction that is worthy of not 5 but 10 stars and more.
 Robert bring on the next one!

 With thanks to Bookouture for approving my request to read and review this book through Netgalley.

-Robert Bryndza is the author of the international #1 bestseller The Girl in the Ice.
-The Wall Street Journal and USA Today bestseller is the first book in the Detective Erika Foster series.
+Robert Bryndza is the author of the international #1 bestseller The Girl in the Ice, which is the first in his Detective Erika Foster series.
 It has sold over one million copies.

-The Night Stalker, and Dark Water are the second and third books in the series, and the fourth book, Last Breath, has just been published.
+The Night Stalker, Dark Water, Last Breath and Cold Blood are the second, third, fourth and fifth books in the series.
+The sixth book, Deadly Secrets, has just been published.

-Robert's books have sold over 1.7 million copies, and have been translated into 26 languages.
+Robert's books have sold over 2.5 million copies and have been translated into 27 languages.

 In addition to writing crime fiction, Robert has published a bestselling series of romantic comedy novels.
 He is British and lives in Slovakia.

 You can find out more about the author at www.robertbryndza.com and on Twitter and Instagram @RobertBryndza

 Sign up to Robert Bryndza‘s New Release Mailing List here: http://eepurl.com/UITxz